earthdmitriy/stateful-observable/readme.md

 Let's imagine it 'loading' event.
 Template will get:
-Loading: true
+ - Loading: true
-Value: empty
+ - Value: empty
-Error: empty
+ - Error: empty
 Only spinner or skeleton will be shown.

 What if it contain 'value' event?
 Template will get:
-Loading: false
+ - Loading: false
-Value: data
+ - Value: data
-Error: empty
+ - Error: empty
 Template will render data.

 What's with 'error' event?
 Template will get:
-Loading: false
+ - Loading: false
-Value: empty
+ - Value: empty
-Error: error
+ - Error: error
 Template will render error.

 Therefore any subsriber at any time will get correct value.

 Moreover - in case of reload we'll get new `true` in 'loading' stream.
-And data (or error) will be kept intact until new data (or error) event appear.
+And datastream (or error) will be kept intact until new datastream (or error) event appear.
 It will prevent unnecessary layout shift.

+## Why [XXX] / I want [YYY]?
+Check Architecture Decision Records https://github.com/earthdmitriy/stateful-observable/blob/main/docs/adr.md You might find answers here.

+Or create new issue https://github.com/earthdmitriy/stateful-observable/issues

 ## License